Skip to Content

 • Art and design project

-• Graded unit 1
+• Visual communication: Graded unit 1

-In year two you will study:
+In year two you'll study:

 • Client-initiated design project